atharaq/atharaq.github.io/cs2-s25/lesson1.md

 # Chapter 1

 Please read [ThinkJava Chapter 1](https://books.trinket.io/thinkjava2/chapter1.html).
 This section shows the basic structure of a Java program.
 I encourage you to work through **all** of the exercises in this chapter.
-You can use your Replit account to try some of these out if you haven't downloaded IntelliJ yet!

 ## Homework

 At this point, you should be able to run a simple program.
 I'd like to you submit a program ([via GitHub Classroom](https://classroom.github.com/a/P6j-i4Xt)) just to make sure you can.
 The program should output your name. (*This is the homework you were already assigned from last time, just reminding you to do this.*)

 In addition, make sure you are doing all of the exercises at the end of chapter 1.
 In particular, **Exercise 3** is a good way to see what symbols / words / etc are important and what is not, at least to the Java compiler.
-Spend some time on that: you can play around with it during the coding exercise on replit, but please make sure you submit **working** code that just outputs your name after you are done with all of that.
+Spend some time on that: you can play around with it in the same file that your homework is in, but please make sure you submit **working** code that just outputs your name after you are done with all of that.

 ## GitHub Issues